Generated regional Oregon river scene for Upper Klamath River planning; not an exact location photo

 If the Upper Klamath is hot, flow-affected, smoky, or hard to access, compare the Rogue for a broader southern Oregon option, the Lower Rogue for coastal timing, or the Williamson River for a different Klamath Basin plan.

-Keno and Highway 66 corridor
+Keno and Highway 66 area

 Use this as the first flow and access orientation area, then verify current legal reach details.

-BLM Upper Klamath corridor
+BLM Upper Klamath area

 Public land exists, but roads, river edges, and restoration conditions can change the actual plan.